 1. Carefully remove them from device, and put aside any parts attached to them (shafts, washers, retaining rings, encoder wheels, etc).
 Do not use excessive force, to avoid bending of shafts or any other damage.

 2. Take off side shields.
-To do that, pry off the C-ring with sharp needle (it's convenient to fix it in micro-drill handle).
+To do that, pry off the C-ring with sharp needle (it's convenient to mount it in micro-drill handle).
 Bear in mind: it will jump away if you don't hold it properly!

 4. Put the bearings into some solvent overnight.
 Depending on grease chemical composition, it may require petrol, citric degreaser, acetone, carburetor cleaner, xylene, isopropyl alcohol, WD-40, paint thinner, and so on.
-Use old toothbrush to clean softened particles of grease.
+Use old toothbrush to remove softened particles of grease.

 5. In some cases, rotation is needed to speed up separation of dirt.
 Simpe method is, to put long screw of appropriate diameter into inner ring, tighten with nut, and insert it into rotary tool like Dremel.
 Hold outer ring with your fingers and keep it spinning at low speed while submerged in solvent, applying light force in different directions.